chatwoot/docs/docs/product/others/webhook-events.md

 ### conversation_status_changed

 This event will be triggered when the status of the conversation is changed.

-Not that if you are using agent bot APIs instead of webhooks, this event is not supported yet.
+Note: If you are using agent bot APIs instead of webhooks, this event is not supported yet.

 ```json
 {